 Use your theme as a common thread

-Tap into local influencers
+Tap local influencers

 Another trend picking up steam in event marketing is the use of influencers.
 We recently explored the positives and negatives of this approach and how it differs from other, more traditional marketing styles.

-Leveraging the power of local influencers isn’t as difficult as one might think: It can be as simple as sending a specific invite to a local influencer and asking them to share their experience on social if they enjoy the event.
+Leveraging the power of local influencers isn’t as difficult as one might think: It can be as simple as sending a specific invite to a local influencer and asking them to share their experience on social media if they enjoy the event.